Brand New Canon R8. Zero Manual Experience. 3 Hours Later.

 Joseph photographing street art in a Melbourne CBD laneway during a photography course

 Joseph walked in this morning with a Canon R8 and a Canon 24-105mm f/4 lens.
 The camera was basically brand new.
 He'd been shooting on auto since he got it and knew there was more to it, but every time he switched to manual, nothing made sense.
+Which is fair enough.
+Manual mode looks like a wall of numbers until someone explains which ones matter and which ones you can ignore.

 Joseph shooting the Melbourne skyline from the Yarra River with his Canon R8 during a photography course